CristianBarragan/CoffeeBean/docs/02-Architecture/Request-Pipeline.md

 ## Summary

-CoffeeBeanery performs all expensive analysis during compilation, generating immutable runtime artifacts that are consumed by a lightweight execution engine.
+Foundgine performs all expensive analysis during compilation, generating immutable runtime artifacts that are consumed by a lightweight execution engine.

 ---